 For RegTech to play a major long-term role in the future of regulatory compliance, it requires support from the very top.
 Increased collaboration between Government and private sectors is also paramount.

 Large Financial Institutions within the Corporate and Institutional Banking space have been early adopters in this regard.
 ING and The Commonwealth Bank of Australia ran a pilot RegTech scheme for obligations under the Financial Instruments Directive II (MiFID II) and which was overseen by the UK’s FCA.
-Although Ian Hollowbread, Director (Enterprise Office) of ING UK recognised that the pilot presented a range of challenges with respect to widespread adoption, significant benefits were also identified.
+Although Ian Hollowbread, Director (Enterprise Office) of ING UK recognized that the pilot presented a range of challenges with respect to widespread adoption, significant benefits were also identified.
 However, Hollowbread made it clear that for these outcomes to be realized, there needed to be a united front between industries and regulators, with RegTech bridging the gap.
 AM firms can learn from this experience and replicate.

-Fenergo work collaboratively with our clients to ensure that all of regulatory compliance and entity data management requirements are met fully and transparently.
-Fenergo runs a number of client collaborative forums such as Client Advisory Boards and Regulatory Forums.
+Fenergo work collaboratively with our clients to ensure that all regulatory compliance and entity data management requirements are met fully and transparently.
+Fenergo runs several client collaborative forums such as Client Advisory Boards and Regulatory Forums.
 The Fenergo Regulatory Forum is a community-based forum that meets regularly to discuss and debate current issues across topics including OTC reform, tax, AML/KYC, global investor protection and data privacy.
 With a Regulatory Forum representing each sub-vertical in financial services such as asset management, these forums consist of a steering group supported by sub-advisory working groups.
 Members of the steering group are typically compliance and legal professionals, together with onboarding and data management colleagues; they’re the people with their fingers on the pulse of the latest regulatory developments and have a deep appreciation of what these changes may mean for the financial services industry.
 The Forums allow for co-creation and deliver a 'Compliance by Design' process to financial institutions.

 What will this mean for investor onboarding?